genular/pandora/README.md

 ## Intro

-`SIMON` is a powerful, flexible, open-source and easy to use knowledge discovery application.
+`SIMON` is a powerful, flexible, open-source and easy to use Machine Learning Knowledge Discovery software.
 Check out <a href="https://dashboard.genular.org" target="_blank">live demo</a> or <a href="https://genular.org/simon-screenshots/" target="_blank">maybe better, view screenshots</a>.
-Currently `SIMON` implements machine learning (autoML) and statistical data discovery features that will help you to illustrate dynamic relationships and provide you with a structural sense of your data.
+Currently `SIMON` implements Machine Learning and many other statistical data discovery features that will help you to illustrate dynamic relationships and provide you with a structural sense of your data.

 Goal of this project is to make user interface that will empower scientists, makers and others to extract meaningful information from their data and enable them to rapidly use and quickly prototype with different machine learning algorithms.
-At the end `It gives you freedom and control over your own models.` `genular` is an entirely open source organization, if you wish to learn more visit us [here](https://genular.org)
+At the end `SIMON gives you freedom and control over your own models.` `genular` is an entirely open source organization, if you wish to learn more visit us [here](https://genular.org)

 ## Why is this so cool?
 * :file_folder: **feature discovery** you can discover relevant trends and patterns inside your data with ease, that would usually take years of manual handcrafting
-* :chart: **automated machine learning** automation of machine learning process
+* :chart: **machine learning** Build Machine Learning models with ease, and quickly compare them via our innovative interface
-* :package: **exploratory data analysis** visual analysis of automated machine learning results will give you instant insights with help of many different visualization algorithms
+* :package: **exploratory data analysis** visual analysis of multiple different machine learning results will give you instant insights with help of many different visualization algorithms
 * :arrows_counterclockwise: **sharing is caring** you can share your results with others, deploy your models instantly* *(in progress)* or download your data for external use
 * :closed_lock_with_key: **privacy and security** hosting `SIMON` on your own dedicated servers or laptop you don't have to worry about someone else is looking after your data and your models